How to implement a barcode inventory system

 This step will vary depending on the type of system you’ve chosen, but in general, you’ll need to create barcodes for each product and then print them out or attach them to your product packaging.

-For example, to get set up with Katana’s manufacturing inventory software, you need to follow these steps:
+For example, to get set up with Katana’s cloud inventory software, you need to follow these steps:

 - Under settings, go to Barcodes and enable the type of barcodes you wish to use